-If you accidentally hit another vehicle in a parking lot, there are a few things you should do.
-You may wait for the other car owner to return to his or her vehicle, detail what happened, and exchange information.
+If you inadvertently strike another car in a parking lot, there are a few things you can do.
+You can wait for the other car owner to return to their vehicle, explain what happened, and exchange car insurance information.
 Another option is to leave a note for the other driver that includes your name, phone number, and a brief explanation of what happened.
-For those who are parked at a store, it may be beneficial to go inside and see if customer service can make an announcement to find the vehicle’s owner.
+For those who are parked at a store, it may be beneficial to go inside the store, head to the customer service desk, and find out if the store can make an announcement over its loudspeaker to find the other driver.

 Call the police to document the parking lot accident.
-The police may be able to assist in finding the other vehicle owner if they are not in the vehicle at the time of the accident.
+The police may be able to help you locate the other driver as well.

-Take Photos of the Vehicles Involved in the Accident:
+4. Capture Photos of the Cars Involved in the Accident

-Use your phone to take photos of your vehicle and the other vehicles involved in the parking lot accident.
-In addition to capturing photos of all vehicles involved, you should take photos of the license plate as well.
+Use your smartphone’s camera to take photos of your car and the other vehicle involved in the parking lot accident.
+In addition to capturing photos of both cars’ damage, you can use your smartphone to take photos of the other driver’s license plates.

 Retrieve as much information as you can from the other driver involved in the parking lot accident.
-Along with the driver’s name and car make and model, you should get his or her phone number, driver’s license number, and car insurance information.
+Along with the driver’s name and car make and model, you should get their phone number, driver’s license number, and car insurance information.

-If you leave your vehicle in a parking lot and your vehicle was damaged while you were away from it, seek witnesses.
-Anyone who was nearby may be able to provide insights into what may have happened to your vehicle.
-You can also visit a store or business that manages the parking lot to see if surveillance footage can be reviewed that shows what happened to your vehicle.
+If you leave your car in a parking lot and find your vehicle was damaged while you were away from it, seek witnesses.
+Anyone who is near your car may be able to provide insights into what may have happened to your vehicle.
+You can also visit a store or other business that manages the parking lot to see if surveillance footage can be reviewed that may show what happened to your vehicle.

-Even if your vehicle has only experienced minor damage after it was sideswiped in a parking lot or involved in a hit-and-run in a parking garage, you should let your insurer know about the accident.
-That way your insurer can help you get your vehicle repaired as quickly as possible.
+Notify your insurance company to let it know about your parking lot accident.
+Even if your car has only experienced minor damage after it was side-swiped in a parking lot or involved in a hit-and-run in a parking garage, you should let your insurer know about the incident.
+That way, your insurer can help you get your car repaired as quickly as possible.

 About Peninsula Auto Body